coralogix/terraform-coralogix-aws/examples/coralogix-aws-shipper/README.md

 }
 ```

-### use the cloudtrail integration with dynamic subsystem name
+### Use the cloudtrail integration with the dynamic subsystem name
-#### When you set the subsystem to $.eventSource then the value of subsystem will the name of your Trail.
+#### When you set the subsystem to $.eventSource then the value of subsystem will be the name of your Trail.
 ```bash
 module "coralogix-shipper-cloudtrail"
 {